mhkeller/layercake/src/content/guide/03-layercake-props.md

 Same as [xDomainSort](/guide#xdomainsort) but for the r domain.

+### x1DomainSort `boolean=false`

+Same as [xDomainSort](/guide#xdomainsort) but for the x1 domain, which controls the order of the groups in a [grouped column chart](/example/ColumnGrouped).

+### y1DomainSort `boolean=false`

+Same as [xDomainSort](/guide#xdomainsort) but for the y1 domain.

 ### xPadding `Array:[leftPixels: number, rightPixels: number]`

 Assign a pixel value to add to the min or max of the x scale.
-This will increase the scales domain by the scale unit equivalent of the provided pixels.
+This will increase the scale's domain by the scale unit equivalent of the provided pixels.
 This is useful for adding extra space to a scatter plot so that your circles don't interfere with your y-axis.
 It's better than fussing with the range since you don't need to add a magic number to other components, like axes.

 It will log out a warning if you try to use it on a scale that has a domain or range that isn't two items, such as with ordinal scales.